jidongxiao/CSCI1200-DataStructures/hws/matrix_class/README.md

 We recommend using a memory debugging tool to find memory errors and memory leaks.
-Information on installation and use of the memory debuggers “Dr. Memory” (available for Linux/MacOSX/Windows) and “Valgrind” (available for Linux/OSX) is presented on the course webpage: http://www.cs.rpi.edu/academics/courses/fall23/csci1200/memory_debugging.php
+Information on installation and use of the memory debuggers “Dr. Memory” (available for Linux/MacOSX/Windows) and “Valgrind” (available for Linux/OSX) is presented on this webpage: http://www.cs.rpi.edu/academics/courses/fall23/csci1200/memory_debugging.php

 The homework submission server will also run your code with Dr. Memory to search for memory problems.